-Coordinated incident management system (CIMS) means the national mandated procedures and processes for agencies to work together in a multi-agency response.
 Coordinating Executive Group (CEG) is defined in section 20 of the CDEM Act.
 It comprises chief executive officers or senior managers of local authorities, emergency services and other agencies as appointed by the CDEM Group.
 The CEG provides strategic leadership to the CDEM Group.

 District has the same meaning as in section 5(1) of the Local Government Act.

-District health board (DHB) means the provider of publicly funded services for the population of a specific geographical area in New Zealand.
+Health New Zealand board (HNZ) means the provider of publicly funded services for the population of a specific geographical area in New Zealand.